gatodeveloper/dev-cv/README.md

 ## Known Issues
 1) public/cv.json.details.experience.items.projects is WIP - it is not rendered ATM.
 2) public/cv.json.details.education.items.projects is WIP - it is not rendered ATM.
-3) public/cv.json.details.education.items.techStack is WIP - it is not rendered ATM.

-4) page needs to be manually reloaded after each change.
-5) When there are many items in the right pane, pages other than the first are shown with an empty left pane which takes up space, instead of collapsing to accomodate visible elements.